Adam Watts (musician): Biography

-Visual arts:
+Visual arts

 In late 2012 Watts began to more seriously delve into visual arts.
 A long time interest in photography and graphic design expanded into leather handcrafting and the fine arts.
 AMW HUMAN DECOR is the brand name surrounding his leather works which include bracelets, bags and wallets with unique designs which often incorporate bison leather, early 20th century World War I and World War II rifle sling leather and antique hardware including vintage camera and clock parts.

 Watts' mixed media assemblage fine artwork incorporates objects from the Victorian era through the early 20th century.
-His highly conceptual work often includes found objects, early medical tools, primitive wood mechanical objects such as gears and pulleys as well as taxidermy and skeletal elements including animal skulls, feathers etc. His work has been shown at Artology, The Paul Williams Gallery, Bunker 1970, The Egan (within the Magoski Art Colony), Artservatory as well as his own gallery and retail space INTERNAL Gallery & Oddities which was located in Downtown Fullerton, CA. Watts has an upcoming exhibition at the Center Gallery in Anaheim.
+His highly conceptual work often includes found objects, early medical tools, primitive wood mechanical objects such as gears and pulleys as well as taxidermy and skeletal elements including animal skulls, feathers etc. His work has been shown at Artology, The Paul Williams Gallery, Bunker 1970, The Egan (within the Magoski Art Colony), Artservatory as well as his own gallery and retail space which was located in Downtown Fullerton, CA. Watts has an upcoming exhibition at the Center Gallery in Anaheim.